SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 Start the whole cause analysis process from the effects of the problem on us.
 For instance, An effect is the itchy feeling not the existence of mosquitoes.

-#### Find the path
+#### Find the paths

-1. start from the symptoms to find the final state of the system, and localize to problematic components.
-Because symptoms are a human's perception, we need to firstly check whether or not the person's receptors like five senses works well.
+1. Because symptoms are a human's perception, we need to firstly check whether or not the person's receptors of five senses work well.

-2. from each factor repeat the procedure.
-3. ==the end point is a human action or natural aging.==
+1. ~~start from a find the final state of the system, and~~ From a state, find the process resulting in it, then the previous state.
+Localize to problematic components.
+2. For each problematic component, repeat the tracing-back procedure recursively UNTIL it is a misconception in human thoughts or **natural aging**.==

+##### Focus

+A process might involves both topics of engineering and human behaviors.
+At each process, we only focus on one topic.

+Put things that we want to focus on in a process into the system part.

+##### Step Size

+It is easy to summarize a complex process with a generalized phrase like a laptop boots.
+However, to localize the problem, we need to specify steps.
+Different step sizes are efficiency for different cases.

+In the case of analyzing problems in an unfamiliar field, steps of small sizes are better.
+One process then involves a subject acting on an object.
+The action is usually a simple physical / engineering action involving transfer of energy or information.
+Simple actions includes water overflowing, pressing a tape and so on.
+If we take a large step when we are not clear of the mechanisms, we might ignore some factors.

+If we have already understanding the whole picture and mechanisms of a system, we can choose  steps of a lager size.
+In this case, one process involves multiple components interacting sequentially.
+For instance, we can group the communication from the CPU/MEM to PCI to SATA together after we know a write to the disk must go along this path.

+Notice if a system involves a large number of components, we might get lost when trying small steps.
+For this types of problems which are common in engineering, a top-down approach is better.
+We then need to learn the system structure firstly.

 #### Trouble Shooting